mit-han-lab/VWW/README.md

-# Submission to Visual Wakeup Words Challenge
+# Solution to Visual Wakeup Words Challenge (first place as of June 2019).
+The demo code on Raspberry Pi is included in repo.

 **Participants:** Song Han, Ji Lin, Kuan Wang, Tianzhe Wang, Zhanghao Wu (following alphabetical order)